remedialchaostheory/aws-node-rest-api-with-dynamodb/README.md

 ## API Calls<br>

+Note:<br>
-Note: `glh3x7xjak` will be replaced with your own API Gateway ID.
+`glh3x7xjak` will be replaced with your own API Gateway ID.
 I left mine in for you to test it out.

 **Create todo item**